ghdoergeloh/cdk-monorepo-template/README.md

 As the guide says you should start with an app build out of constructs and extract them as needed and fitting to the code lifecycle and team ownership.

-To make the extraction as easy as possible and to decouple the packages in the beginning this template is created as a multi package repository.
+To make the extraction as easy as possible and to decouple the packages from the beginning, this template is created as a multi package repository.
 Each package either exports a cdk construct as a package or it is a cdk app that can be published.

 Each **repo** should have one ci package which is a cdk app that deploys a CodeCommit repository and a CodePipeline.